 Interpretation & Analysis

-Ideally, what you want to see is a high enough preferred dividend coverage ratio that the company has no trouble paying preferred dividends.
+Ideally, what one wants to see is a high enough preferred dividend coverage ratio that the company has no trouble paying dividends to preferred shareholders.

-The company in the example was able to pay out preferred dividends and still had plenty leftover which means they would be in a stronger position to offer dividends to its common shareholders as well.
+In the example given earlier, the company was able to pay out preferred dividends and still had plenty leftover, which means they would be in a stronger position to offer dividends to its common shareholders as well.

 Cautions & Further Explanation

-Moreover, preferred dividends are cumulative.
-This means that if a company is unable to pay them in a given quarter, the amount owed will rollover into the next dividend payout.
+It is also essential to note that preferred dividends are cumulative, which means that if a company is unable to pay them in a given quarter, the amount owed will rollover into the next dividend payout.

-So, as a preferred shareholder, you don’t need to be overly concerned if the company misses a payout.
+This feature means that as a preferred shareholder, you do not need to worry too much if the company misses a payout.

 Natural fluctuations in cash flow and expenses over the year can influence a company's decision to payout dividends in a given quarter.